-- (1) The Corporation expects to have \$3,883,000 in additional funds available to it over the next 12 months from the acquisition of SN Shares by Mountain Valley.
+- (1) The minimum amount represents the total net proceeds we received from the First Closing of the Offering.
+The maximum amount represents the total proceeds from the First Closing plus the maximum amount of proceeds we could raise if we placed all 1,459,516 additional Special Warrants we anticipate issuing under the Second Closing, net of the maximum amounts payable to the Agents and anticipated expenses of \$275,000.
+The Second Closing is scheduled to be completed on or before April 5, 2019.
+The Second Closing is being conducted on a commercially best efforts basis.
+It is possible that the maximum amount will not be achieved, or that no additional funds are raised.
+See "Risk Factors". - (2) The Corporation expects to have \$3,883,000 in additional funds available to it over the next 12 months from the acquisition of SN Shares by Mountain Valley.
 See "Our Business Cultivation Sativa Nativa Proposed Transaction".
 These amounts are based on management's current expectations regarding the proposed transaction as set out in the letter of intent involving Mountain Valley and SN.
 Readers are cautioned that these additional funds are subject to certain conditions being met, including the negotiation and execution of a definitive agreement.
 There is a possibility that the Corporation may not receive this amount of funds from the transaction or may fail to complete the transaction.
-See "Forwards Looking Statements", "Forward Looking Financial Information" and "Risk Factors" - As the funds required over the next 12 months for the proposed use of proceeds and operational plan of management exceeds the net proceeds from the Offering, in the event that the proposed Mountain Valley transaction is not completed as currently expected, the Corporation may be required to complete an additional financing during the next 12 months to ensure that sufficient funds are available to the Corporation as may be required at such future time.
-See "Risk Factors".
+See "Forward Looking Statements", "Forward Looking Financial Information" and "Risk Factors".

+(3) Depending on the total funds available to us following the completion of the Second Closing and assuming the completion of the Mountain Valley transaction, our business plan will be adjusted as to scope and speed to capitalized on the additional funds.
+See "Use of Available - Proposed uses of Available Funds" below.

-Use of Available Funds
+Proposed uses of Available Funds